stanielhristov/flight_planner/README.md

 - `GET /flights/<id>` - Get a flight by ID
 - `PUT /flights/<id>` - Edit a flight by ID
 - `DELETE /flights/<id>` - Delete a flight by ID

-### Explanation:

-- **Directory Structure**: The project is organized into a package named `flight_planner` with submodules for different components like models, routes, services, and persistence.

-- **Persistence Options**: Two persistence options are provided: `FileStorage` for file-based storage and `SQLStorage` for SQLite database storage.

-- **Virtual Environment**: The `requirements.txt` file lists the dependencies needed for the project.